Vulnerabilities

 Above the table, a summary strip shows:

-On Windows agents, vulnerabilities are categorized by source:
+On Windows and macOS agents, vulnerabilities are categorized by source:

-• System: CVEs in the Windows OS itself (based on build number and installed KBs)
+- System: CVEs in the operating system itself (on Windows, based on build number and installed KBs)

 Filters

-• Group by Remediation: Group vulnerabilities that share the same fix action (e.g., same KB resolves multiple CVEs)
+- Group by Remediation: Group vulnerabilities that share the same fix action (e.g., same update resolves multiple CVEs)

 Expanded Details